 HYTA applies to adult offenders that commit an eligible crime after age 17 but before their 26th birthday.

 Even if you are eligible, HYTA status isn’t guaranteed, and it is up to the judge’s discretion.
 This is why hiring an experienced defense attorney who can effectively negotiate this outcome with the prosecutor and judge is essential.

 You can get HYTA more than once, and there is no limit on the number of cases placed on HYTA status.
 However, that doesn’t mean repeated offenses won’t affect the judge’s decisions regarding your HYTA request.

-If you get arrested for driving under the influence of alcohol, you need an experienced criminal defense lawyer to advocate for you.
+If you get arrested at a young age, you need an experienced criminal defense lawyer to advocate for you.
 JAD Law is here to help.
 Contact JAD Law today to schedule an appointment.

 JAD Law serves several counties across Metro Detroit, Michigan, including Macomb, Oakland, St. Clair, and Wayne counties.